Back To Search Results

 Psychiatric Disorders

-Roughly 20% of the patients presenting to primary care clinics have an underlying undiagnosed depressive illness, and targeted mental health history is critical.[123]
+Roughly 20% of the patients presenting to primary care clinics have an underlying undiagnosed depressive illness and a targeted mental health history is critical.[123]
 There could be a range of undiagnosed or underdiagnosed disorders like major depressive disorder, bipolar disorder, eating disorder, schizophrenia, somatoform disorders, and substance abuse.
 It is of the utmost importance to remember that in the elderly, symptoms of fatigue, unrefreshing sleep, and cognitive decline can be very much part of the symptom complex of late-onset depression.[124]

 Endocrine Disorders